Complete Guide to Credit Report Disputes

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Unfortunately, some credit reports do contain incorrect information.
-When that happens, it can be a good idea to dispute the information so the credit reporting agencies can investigate it and remove it if it's not accurate.
+When that happens, it can be a good idea to dispute the information so the credit reporting agencies can investigate it and remove it if it's inaccurate.
+While some reporting errors are innocuous, others indicate the possibility of identity theft.

 In this article